ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

         }
     }

-There is a subtle difference in methods that return primitive types versus those that return reference/object types.
-If a method returns a primitive type like ``int``, it returns a copy of the value.
-This is called **return by value**.
-This means the original value is not changed and the code that received the value can’t change the place it came from.

-Methods that return object types *also* return a copy of a value.
-However, the value is not the data that makes up the objects (such as all the characters in a ``String``) but a **reference** to the object in memory.

-A reference is essentially a special number that tells Java where to find the actual data that makes up the object when we need it, such as when we want to call a method on it.
-Since there's no way to get at the “real” object other than through a reference you can usually just think of a reference to an object *as* the object.

-There are, however, two consequences to this aspect of Java’s design: One is that it makes passing around objects when we call methods and return from them a lot less expensive because we don’t have to copy a bunch of data each time.
-The other, which we’ll cover in more detail in the next section when we talk about **mutating** objects, is that two different references to the same object can see changes made to the object via other references.
+Getters always return the *value* of the object's instance variable which means the caller who receives that value has no ability to change the object's instance variable; they just get a copy of the value.
+However if the instance variable is a reference type like ``String`` or ``Person`` the value that is copied is the value of the reference.
+That means the caller receives a new copy of the reference that points to the same object as is stored in the instance variable.
+In the next section, when we talk about mutation, you'll see how that means that the caller might be able to change the object even though it can't change the reference.

 ``toString``